MikelMNJ/starter-app/README.md

 reads the `action.type` and updates state accordingly.

 **About StateManager()**<br />
-I have made a custom class that handles state updates in an immutable manner, see `StateManager()` in *helpers/stateHelpers.js*
+I have made a custom class that handles state updates in an immutable manner, see `StateManager()` in *helpers/stateHelpers.js* &mdash;
 If you would rather use a library such as *immutableJS* you can swap the state manager out for that.
 The custom `StateManager()`, however, may be more friendly and should provide everything you need.
 It is aware of the payload and sets it automatically &mdash; no need to specifically set `action.payload` with each case.
 It is also intelligent enough to know if the state key in question is a basic type,